22Neves/devsite-docs/guides/order/online-payments/integration-card.en.md

 > NOTE
 >
-> Important
+> Note
 >
 > If you need to add or modify some logic in the flow of Javascript methods, consult the documentation [Integration via Core Methods](/developers/en/docs/checkout-api/integration-configuration/card/integrate-via-core-methods)

 ## Create payment

-To continue the card payment integration process, it is necessary for the backend to receive the form information with the generated token and the complete data as indicated in the previous steps.
+To continue the card payment integration process, it is necessary for the backend to receive the form information with the generated token and the complete data.

 In the example from the previous section, we sent all the necessary data to create the payment to the `process_payment` endpoint of the backend.

-With all the information collected in the backend, send a POST with the necessary attributes, paying attention to the parameters `token`, `transaction_amount`, `installments`, `payment_method_id` and the `payer.email` to the endpoint [/v1/payments ](/developers/en/reference/payments/_payments/post) and execute the request or, if you prefer, send the information using our SDKs.
+With all the information collected in the backend, send a **POST** with the necessary attributes to the endpoint [/v1/orders ](/developers/en/reference/order/online-payments/create/post) and execute the request to process the payment.

 It is mandatory to send the attribute `X-Idempotency-Key` to ensure the execution and reexecution of requests without the risk of accidentally performing the same action more than once.
 To do so, update our [SDKs Library](/developers/en/docs/sdks-library/landing), or generate a UUID V4 and send it in the _header_ of your requests.